Non-perturbative $\langle \phi \rangle$, $\langle \phi^2 \rangle$ and the dynamically generated scalar mass with Yukawa interaction in the inflationary de Sitter spacetime: Introduction

-Massless yet conformally non-invariant matter fields such as massless scalars without any non-minimal coupling and gravitons break the de Sitter invariance and can generate non-perturbative effects monotonically growing with time, popularly regarded as the {\it secular effect}, at late cosmological times~\cite{Floratos}.
+Massless yet conformally non-invariant matter fields such as a massless minimally coupled scalar or gravitons break the de Sitter invariance and can generate non-perturbative effects monotonically growing with time, popularly regarded as the {\it secular effect}, at late cosmological times~\cite{Floratos}.
 These effects correspond to the late time, long wavelength infrared modes.
-There can be instances in which such infrared contributions can be resummed, to produce finite answers.
+There can be instances in which such infrared contributions can be resummed, to produce finite and physically acceptable answers.
 The problem of resumming the secular effect for infrared gravitons however, remains as an open challenge, see~\cite{Miao:2021gic} and references therein.
 The secular effect for a self interacting massless and minimally coupled scalar field coupled to fermions in the de Sitter spacetime will be the chief concern of this paper.